Maximum penalized likelihood estimation in semiparametric capture-recapture models: Semiparametric mark-recapture-recovery models

 \subsection{CJS model with time-varying individual-specific covariates}

 We now turn our attention to the most challenging case where covariates are individual-specific and time-varying.
-In the considered scenario, we regard each encounter history as the outcome of a state-space model, where the (partially) hidden process involves the survival states and the covariate values for the corresponding individual.
+In the considered scenario, we regard each encounter history as the outcome of a state-space model, where the (partially) hidden system process involves the survival states and the covariate values for the corresponding individual.
 A detailed description of the corresponding model fitting strategy is given in \citet{lan13}, and in the following we only summarize the main steps.
-For individual $i$, the survival process, $(s_{i,c_i},\ldots,s_{i,T})$, is defined such that
+For individual $i$, the survival process, $(s_{i,c_i},\ldots,s_{i,T})$, is defined such that \begin{linenomath*}

-Furthermore, let $\mathcal{S}_i^c$ denote the set of all times at which the survival state of individual $i$ is unknown, and let $\mathcal{W}_i^c$ denote the set of all times at which the covariate value for individual $i$ is unknown.
-Assuming a first-order Markov process for the covariate process -- specified by an initial distribution with density $f_0$ and the conditional distribution $f(w_{i,t}|w_{i,t-1})$ -- the likelihood of the encounter histories and the observed covariate values, conditional on the initial capture events, can be written in the form
+\end{linenomath*} We note that the survival states for individual $i$ (following initial capture) are fully known if they are observed at the final capture time, i.e.\ if $l_i = T$.
+Similarly, the survival states are fully known if individual $i$ is recovered dead within the study, i.e.\ if $x_{i,l_i+1} = 2$, then $s_{i,t} = 1$ for $t=c_i,\dots,l_i$; $s_{i,l_i+1} = 2$ and $s_{i,t} = 3$ for $t=l_i+2,\dots,T$ (for $l_i \le T-2$).
+However, for an individual that is not observed at time $T$ or recovered dead within the study, their survival state is unknown following their final sighting, i.e.\ $s_{i,t} = 1$ for $t=c_i,\dots,l_i$ but $s_{i,t}$ is unknown for $t=l_i+1,\dots,T$.
+Notationally, let $\mathcal{S}_i^c$ denote the set of all times at which the survival state of individual $i$ is unknown, and let $\mathcal{W}_i^c$ denote the set of all times at which the covariate value for individual $i$ is unknown, following their initial capture.
+We note that we consider the general case here where the covariate value may not always be recorded when an individual is observed within the study.
+Assuming a first-order Markov process for the covariate process -- specified by an initial distribution with density $f_0$ and the conditional distribution $f(w_{i,t}|w_{i,t-1})$ -- the likelihood of the encounter histories and the observed covariate values, conditional on the initial capture events, can be written in the form \begin{linenomath*}